statebacked/docs/blog/2023-09-18-your-backend-should-probably-be-a-state-machine/index.md

    As we saw above, with state machines, data updates and effects are only executed at specific points, with clean error handling hooks, and easy simulation.
 When you know exactly where and under which conditions these critical actions will happen, your entire system becomes intelligible, invariants become comprehensible, and your data becomes trustworthy.

 3. **Reasoning about your system** is not optional.
-There’s the old adage: “Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.”
+There’s the old adage: "Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it."
 Kernighan said that in the era of standalone programs.
 How quaint those times seem now.
 Once you connect two programs together the emergent effects of your *system* - unexpected feedback loops, runaway retries, corrupted data - create a mess many orders of magnitude more “clever” than any one component.

    If we’re going to have any hope of understanding the systems we build - and we better, if we want them to do useful things for people - then we have no option but to constrain ourselves to simple parts.
 Because they are eminently understandable, state machines are just the right high-level structure for the components of a system you hope to be able to understand.